 Hourly workers or self-employed business owners can use tax returns to demonstrate annual earnings before the accident.
-Signed contracts may be used to verify work lined up prior to the accident that can no longer be completed due to physical and mental limitations.
+Signed contracts may be used to verify work lined up before the accident that can no longer be completed due to physical and mental limitations.

 It can be challenging to put a value on a person’s contribution to the household.
-Still, Virginia courts will consider housework like cooking, cleaning, childcare and guidance, yard maintenance, transportation, obtaining goods and services, and caregiving to other members of the family.
+Still, Virginia courts will consider housework like cooking, cleaning, childcare and guidance, yard maintenance, transportation, obtaining goods and services, and caregiving to other family members.

 What can you gain in working with a lawyer for your lost future wages claim?

-Whether you’re up against a negligent defendant or an insurance company, no one is going to take your word that you can no longer work to full capacity.
+Whether you’re up against a negligent defendant or an insurance company, no one will take your word that you can no longer work to the total capacity.
 Even if you’re clearly in a wheelchair or horrifically maimed, the other side can dispute the impact of the injuries sustained and the value of the lost work.

 At Rutter Mills, our experienced personal injury attorneys work with outside experts who can lend credence to your claim.
-Our economic consultants are adept at providing a solid economic outlook, calculating the cash value of your health/disability/retirement benefits, and make an irrefutable case for inflation and cost-of-living adjustments.
-Outside medical professionals can testify as to the severity of your injuries, the potential for future incapacitation, and verify the impact your recovery has had (and will likely continue to have) on your work.
+Outside medical professionals can testify to the severity of your injuries and the potential for future incapacitation and verify the impact your recovery has had (and will likely continue to have) on your work.
+Our economic consultants are adept at providing a solid economic outlook, calculating the cash value of your health/disability/retirement benefits, and making an irrefutable case for inflation and cost-of-living adjustments.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”